SyncfusionExamples/How-to-create-vector-image-in-Xamarin.Forms-Chart/README.md

 ## Drawing the vector images using SkiaSharp

 ### Step 1:
-For setting up SkiaSharp, add SkiaSharp.Views.Forms NuGet package to your project.
+For setting up SkiaSharp, add [SkiaSharp.Views.Forms](https://www.nuget.org/packages/SkiaSharp.Views.Forms/2.80.3-preview.40) NuGet package to your project.

 ### Step 2:
 Add an image to the project and set Build Action to Embedded Resource for your image.

 ### Step 3:
-Refer to step 3 of how to add SVG vector file directly into the DataMarker LabelTemplate property to define the height converter that will be used to calculate the height for the image.
+Refer to step 3 of how to add SVG vector file directly into the DataMarker [LabelTemplate](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChart.XForms.ChartDataMarker.html#Syncfusion_SfChart_XForms_ChartDataMarker_LabelTemplate) property to define the height converter that will be used to calculate the height for the image.

 ### Step 4:
-In the DataMarker LabelTemplate, add the SKCanvasView and set the series color as Transparent to make the series disappear in the background.
+In the DataMarker **LabelTemplate**, add the **SKCanvasView** and set the series color as Transparent to make the series disappear in the background.

 **[Xaml]**
 ```